lammau123/data-engineer/wsl.md

 ```code
 wsl --install -d Ubuntu
 ```
-* Once Ubuntu installed, update and then upgrade it
+#### Once Ubuntu installed, update and then upgrade it
+* From window Start menu, click Ubuntu icon to start linux and it will ask you for creating user for the first time.
+Once you have done it, follow the steps below.
 ```code
 sudo apt-get update
 sudo apt-get upgrade